Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 A 100GB game may take around 10 minutes to backup under ideal circumstances on a system using a SATA SSD (we consider this the 'baseline').

-More realistically, probably in the realm of 12-13 minutes depending on:
+More realistically, probably in the realm of 12-13 minutes, depending on:

 - Drive activity
 - CPU performance (and [Certain kind of software][microsoft-defender-antivirus])